brandonpeebles/YoutubeSpotifyMigration/README.md

   <img src="https://github.com/peeblesbrandon/YoutubeSpotifyMigration/blob/master/img/authentication.gif" width="500" />
 </p>

-3. **Select playlist to transfer:** You will be prompted to select a playlist to transfer songs from. **Note:** If transferring from Spotify to YouTube, playlist length is capped at 50 songs due to free tier API quota limitations with YouTube.
+3. **Select playlist to transfer:** You will be prompted to select a playlist to transfer songs from.
 4. **Automatic song matching:** The app will then attempt to match these songs against the other service's library using their APIs.
 It will flag any it couldn't find a match for.
 The app parses the YouTube title and first tries to search for songs in the format _Artist - Track_ and will attempt the reverse if no matches are found.

 <p align="center">